-4. COURSE TEMPLATES
+3. COURSE TEMPLATES

-The templates given below are as a guide to the student.
+- The templates given below are as a guide to the student.
 The actual template may vary depending on other factors.
-Summer term registration is not shown in this section.

-Master's Students who wish (or are keeping the option open) to convert to a PhD programme, are requested to keep a note of this in view during exercising the choices.

-Students are strongly recommended to take a course on technical communications (SEE690/SEE691)
+Summer term registration is not shown in this section. - Master's Students who wish (or are keeping the option open) to convert to a PhD programme, are requested to keep a note of this in view during exercising the choices. - Students are strongly recommended to take more courses than the minimum requirement (especially in the first three semesters).